 Of course, it’s still quite stressful to deal with server issues and other problems that bring your website down.
 Whether you sell services or e-commerce products, you never want potential customers to land on a broken page.
 This can directly impact potential earnings—both in the short-term and when it comes to long-term reputation building efforts.

-But knowledge is power, and the sooner you’re aware of a website issue, the sooner you’ll be able to fix it.
+But knowledge is power, and the sooner you start using website monitoring tools, the sooner you’re aware of a website issue, the sooner you’ll be able to fix it.

 Once a new website or even just a new website design goes live, your work isn’t quite done.
 Clearly, investing time and energy (and oftentimes, budget) into website monitoring is just as important as all the other investments that originally went into initially building your website.